Turkish Citizenship by Investment: The Ultimate Guide

 There’s no need to live in Turkey prior to becoming a resident, but the applicant needs to be physically present for both the residence and citizenship application interview.

 After you have had the residence permit interview, you can schedule the second interview for citizenship and leave Turkey.
-However, it is recommended that you stay for another week to finalise everything.
+However, it’s recommended that you stay for another week to finalise everything.

 4. Lodge an Application for Citizenship

-As soon as your residence permit is granted you can submit your citizenship paperwork to the Provincial Directorate of Census and Citizenship and have the second mandatory interview.
-The Turkish language requirement is not applicable.
+As soon as your residence permit is granted, you can submit your citizenship paperwork to the Provincial Directorate of Census and Citizenship and have the second mandatory interview.

 A Turkish passport is valid for ten years, so you won’t need to renew it anytime soon.